merative/acd-containers/src/pages/installing/installing.md

 1. In the **Operator Details** dashboard, click the **Annotator for Clinical Data** tab.
 1. Click the **Create Acd** button to open the **Create Acd** panel.
 You can use this panel to define an `Acd` custom resource.

-From here you can install by using the form view.
+From here, you can install by using the form view.
 For more advanced configurations or to install an instance using default configuration, see installing by using the YAML view.

 ### Install the ACD service using cloudctl

-By default, this will deploy 3 replicas of all ACD services.
+By default, this will deploy 3 replicas of ACD.
 Include `--args "--replicas 1"` to install a 1 replica ACD instance.

 ```
 cloudctl case launch \